swatigambhir/mac-vkubelet/README.md

 Mac provider for virtual kubelet under development.

-Proof-of-concept implementation of Virtual Kubelet Provider for macos that can be deployed in kubernetes cluster with skaffold or helm chart.
+Proof-of-concept implementation of Virtual Kubelet Provider for macos that could be deployed in AKS with using helm chart.

 The mac virtual kubelet provider can be used to manage on-prem mac hosts from kubectl API enabling scripting, auto-scaling and monitoring, config management and possible integration with a web UI for healthcheck without the need of actual virtualization or performace impact.